arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 For a discussion of the prevalence and ramifications of underpowered studies in a particular field, see [Power failure: why small sample size undermines the reliability of neuroscience](https://www.nature.com/articles/nrn3475) (Button et al., 2013).

 Spoilers: They estimate the median power of studies in the neurosciences to be between 8% and 31%!
-In other words, assuming that the effect they're testing for are real (the null hypotheses are false) most of these studies had less than a 50% chance of getting a significant result.
+In other words, assuming that the effects they're testing for are real (the null hypotheses are false) most of these studies had less than a 50% chance of getting a significant result.

 </div>